What is Walk the World?

 We would love to include your Walk in an article, global email or even in our annual Sustainability report.
 Post on Portal WTW Community and the communications team will pick it up.

-Please post ideas, stories and pictures on the Walk the World Portal Community.
+Please post ideas, stories and pictures on Portal or the Hub adding the hashtag #InformaWTW

 Please check with your local walk organiser as the answer varies depending on each walk.